 How to make ahead of time?
 Just wrap a few slices in plastic wrap and FREEZE them in a freezer bag in the freezer.
 Eat within 1-2 months for best quality.

 How to reheat?
 Place frozen toast on a foil-lined baking sheet in a single layer.
 Bake at 375 degrees F for 8-10 minutes.
 You can also use a toaster.

 This recipe is a family favorite!
 I just know you’re going to love it.
 If you try it, leave a comment below with how you like it and any tips for other readers.

 For more bReakfast Recipes, CHECK OUT:

-- Whisk the milk, eggs and egg yolks together in a medium bowl.
-Add cinnamon, vanilla and sugar.
-Whisk until smooth.
+- In a medium bowl or cake pan, whisk milk, eggs and egg yolks together.
+Add sugar, cinnamon, salt and vanilla extract and whisk until smooth.

 - Soak bread slices in mixture until saturated, 10–15 seconds per side.

 - Heat butter on a griddle or in a frying pan over medium heat.
 Add bread slices and cook until golden brown, 2–3 minutes per side.